Joe Rodon: International career

+He captained Wales under-20s at the 2017 Toulon Tournament.

 He was named in a preliminary senior Wales squad in May 2018 for a friendly against Mexico but was left out of the final selection.
 He was called up for a competitive game for the first time for a September 2019 qualifier against Azerbaijan.
 Rodon made his debut against Azerbaijan, playing all 90 minutes in a 2–1 win.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.

 In November 2022, Rodon was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
 He went on to play every minute of Wales' campaign as the team drew with the United States and lost to Iran and England, finishing bottom of Group B.

 On 6 June 2025 he scored his first goal for Wales in a 3–0 victory against Liechtenstein.

 Style of play

 Rodon is a ball-playing centre-back, and has earned comparisons to John Stones.